sumitsingh00/EdTechSpider/README.md

 >>>>>>> c4164401a69a2cbd11a2be5505c019c7ce49c2e2
     ```

-1. Install the required packages.
+1. Install the all required packages.
     ```sh
 <<<<<<< HEAD